faylward/viralrecall/README.md

 **-m, --minsize**
 Minimum size, in kilobases, of the viral regions to report.

-**-v, --minvog**
+**-g, --minvog**
-Minimum number of hits against the VOG database that must be recorded in a region in order for it to be reported (larger values == higher confidence).
+Minimum number of hits against the GVOG database that must be recorded in a region in order for it to be reported (larger values == higher confidence).

 **-c, --contiglevel**
 If this option is used, mean ViralRecall scores will be provided for the input contigs rather than viral regions.
 This is useful for screening contigs for viral signatures.